Special Operations Executive: France

-On 5 May 1941 Georges Bégué (1911–1993), a radio operator, became the first SOE agent parachuted into German-occupied France.
+On 5 May 1941, Georges Bégué (1911–1993), a radio operator, became the first SOE agent parachuted into German-occupied France.
 The American, Virginia Hall, who arrived by boat in August 1941, was the first woman to serve for a lengthy period in France.
 Andrée Borrel (1919–1944) and Lise de Baissac (1905–2004) became the first women parachuted into France on 24 September 1942.
 A typical team of a network consisted of an organiser (leader), a radio operator, and a courier.
-Agents performed a variety of functions including arms and sabotage instructors, couriers, liaison officers and radio operators.
+Agents performed a variety of functions, including arms and sabotage instructors, couriers, liaison officers, and radio operators.
 Between Bégué's first drop in May 1941 and August 1944, more than 400 F Section agents were sent into occupied France.
+One hundred and four F section agents lost their lives, mostly by being captured and executed by the Germans.
 RF sent about the same number of agents; AMF sent 600 (although not all of these belonged to SOE).
 EU/P and DF sent a few dozen agents each.

 Some networks were compromised, with the loss of many agents.
-In particular agents continued to be sent to the "Prosper" network headed by Francis Suttill for months after it was controlled by the Germans and most of its agents had been captured.
+In particular, agents continued to be sent to the "Prosper" network headed by Francis Suttill for months after it was controlled by the Germans and most of its agents had been captured.
 The head of F Section, Maurice Buckmaster was blamed by many as he failed to see signs that the network was compromised.
 To support the Allied invasion of France on D Day in June 1944, SOE and OSS supplemented their agents by air-dropping three-man parties of uniformed military personnel into France as part of Operation Jedburgh.
-They were to work with the French Resistance to co-ordinate widespread overt (as opposed to clandestine) acts of resistance.
+They were to work with the French Resistance to coordinate widespread overt (as opposed to clandestine) acts of resistance.
 100 men were eventually dropped, with 6,000 tons of military stores (4,000 tons had been dropped during the years before D-Day).
 At the same time, all the various sections operating in France (except EU/P) were nominally placed under a London-based HQ titled État-major des Forces Françaises de l'Intérieur (EMFFI).